Updated to add: Flamingo gave us a code! Take 10% off sitewide with code GRACE

 First of all, the pain isn’t bad.
 At all.
 I get so many DM’s about this and don’t really know what to say.
 It depends on the body part but it’s really not bad, especially as you get used to it.
 If you’ve never waxed anything before, it will be a shock at first but I promise you, it isn’t terrible!

 My best advice is to pull the wax strip off FAST.
+This removes the hair the most efficiently (and hurts less).
 I think I was already accustomed to the pain level after getting bikini waxes for so long: I kinda just emulated what the aesthetician does: the faster you pull, the less painful it is.
 The second thing is hair length: you want it to be about the length of a grain of rice or the wax won’t catch it!

 Flamingo Wax Strips Review

 I am living for Flamingo’s wax strips.
 It started with my legs.
 I bought them on a whim after seeing Katie Sturino talk about them (her leg waxing stories are so funny!)
 The body strips, I use SO MUCH.
 I wax my legs with the full strip.
 This is very easy and doesn’t require much direction.
-Put the strip down on your leg, press firmly (in the direction of hair growth), and then quickly pull them off, going against the direction of hair growth.
+Applying the wax is simple.
+Put the strip down on your leg, press firmly (in the direction of hair growth), and then remove the wax but quickly pulling the strip off, going against the direction of hair growth.

 This might sound a little messed up but this is a great stress release.
 I definitely stress wax my legs.
 I will say that the legs are definitely the easiest area to do.
 Pain is minimal, it really isn’t bad at all.
 Each strip typically lasts me two or three pulls.
 You’ll know when it is time to switch to a new strip as it won’t hurt/pull anything out anymore.